home-assistant/home-assistant.io/source/_integrations/dte_energy_bridge.markdown

     title: Configuration file
 ---

-A sensor platform for [DTE](https://www.newlook.dteenergy.com/) using an early model of the Energy Bridge.
+A sensor {% term integration %} for [DTE](https://www.newlook.dteenergy.com/) using an early model of the Energy Bridge.
 To find out which version of the DTE Energy Bridge you have, find the status LED on your box.

  - If the status LED is on the top, you have a v1.
  - If the status LED is on the front, you have a v2.